Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles as factors that change representations of spaces

 \begin{definition}[see e.g.~\cite{SchCCA}] A {\it represented space} is a set $X$ equipped with a partial surjection $\delta_X\pcolon\tpbf{N}\to X$.
 If $\delta_X(p)=x$ then $p$ is called a {\it name} or a {\it code} of $x$.
 A map $f\colon X\to Y$ is {\it continuous} if one can transform a name of $x\in X$ into a name of $f(x)\in Y$ in a continuous manner; that is, there exists a continuous function $F\pcolon\tpbf{N}\to\tpbf{N}$ such that $\delta_Y\circ F=F\circ \delta_X$.
 If such an $F$ is computable, we say that $f$ is {\it computable}.

 \end{definition}

-As an example of coding by stream, every point in a Polish space can be coded by a (rapidly converging) Cauchy sequence in a countable dense set; see e.g.~\cite{MosBook,Handbook-CCA}.
-Similarly, every point in a second-countable $T_0$ space can be coded by (an enumeration of) its neighborhood filter restricted to a fixed countable basis.
-By using some variant (e.g., cs-network and k-network) of (Arhangel'skii's notion of) network instead of a basis, one can represent an even wider class of topological spaces \cite{Sch02}.
-One of the most famous representated spaces in set theory is the space of Borel sets, whose representation is given by Borel codes; see e.g.~\cite{MosBook}.
-Borel codes are also used to introduce (multi-)representations of Borel-generated $\sigma$-ideals such as Lebesgue null sets and meager sets (see below).
-Representations of such $\sigma$-ideals are evidently useful when talking about randomness, genericity, forcing, etc. This way of thinking has become ubiquitous in modern set theory.
+\begin{example}[Coding topological spaces] As an example of coding by stream, a real $x$ can be coded by a (rapidly converging) Cauchy sequence of rationals; that is, a stream $\alpha$ codes $x$ if and only if $|x-q_{\alpha(n)}|<2^{-n}$, where $q_i$ is the $i$th rational.
+In general, every point in a Polish space can be coded by a (rapidly converging) Cauchy sequence in a countable dense set $\{q_i\}_{i\in\N}$; see e.g.~\cite{MosBook,Handbook-CCA}.
+Similarly, every point in a second-countable $T_0$ space can be coded by (an enumeration of) its neighborhood filter restricted to a fixed countable basis $\{B_i\}_{i\in\N}$; that is, a stream $\alpha$ codes $x$ if and only if $\{\alpha(n):n\in\N\}=\{i\in\N:x\in B_i\}$.
+By using some variant (e.g., cs-network and k-network) of (Arhangel'skii's notion of) network instead of a basis, one can represent an even wider class of topological spaces in such a way that computability and (sequential) topology are compatible; see Schr\"oder \cite{Sch02}. \end{example}

+\begin{example}[Coding function spaces] It is known that the category of represented spaces and continuous maps is cartesian closed.
+In detail, given represented spaces $X$ and $Y$, a code for a continuous map $f\colon X\to Y$ is given by an index of a partial continuous function $F$ on $\tpbf{N}$ that tracks $f$.
+This yields a representation of the function space $C(X,Y)$.

+One important special case of this construction is a coding of a hyperspace.
+For a topological space $X$, recall that $U\subseteq X$ is open if and only if the characteristic function $\chi_U\colon X\to\mathbb{S}$ is continuous, where $\mathbb{S}$ is Sierpi\'nski's connected two point space.
+One can then introduce the hyperspace $\mathcal{O}(X)$ of open sets in $X$ as the function space $C(X,\mathbb{S})$.
+For the details, see \cite{Handbook-CCA}. \end{example}

+\begin{example}[Coding Borel sets] One of the most famous representated spaces in set theory is the hyperspace of Borel sets, whose representation is given by the notion of Borel codes, which is first introduced by Solovay; see e.g.~\cite{MosBook}. \end{example}